merivale/victor/README.md

 | `"need"`      | `"need"`  | -          |
 | `"dare"`      | `"dare"`  | -          |

-While undeniably akin to the verbs, they have no participle forms and no base form.
+While undeniably akin to the verbs, the modals have no participle forms and no base form.
 While most grammars treat them as special kinds of verbs, I prefer to place them in a distinct category of their own.
 As with the uniquely irregular verb **`"be"`**, but even more so in their case, I expect some explanation of the striking syntactic differences from the verbs.
 In other words, I expect the modals to show up in a closely related but nevertheless distinct part of the English code.
 If they were not somehow separated within the workings of the function, nothing would prevent them from acquiring all the usual five forms that the verbs enjoy.
-Or rather, that gets things back to front, since these lexemes seem to have started life as verbs like any other: if they had not migrated to a separate part of the function, then, nothing would explain why they each *lost* three or four of their forms.
+Or rather, since these lexemes seem to have started life as verbs like any other: if they had not migrated to a separate part of the function, nothing would explain why they each *lost* three or four of their forms.

-## 4. The Theory Part 1/2: The Nucleus
+## 4. The Theory, part 1/2: The Nucleus

 The overarching hypothesis behind my model is that every atomic English message is made up out of a series of zero or more *elaborations* applied to a core *nucleus*.
 (The model does not currently cover compound messages, but will in due course be expanded in this direction; the working assumption is that these too can be treated as the result of further elaborations, but elaborations that introduce a second nucleus into the message.)
 Consequently my theory as a whole consists of two interlocking theories: a theory of plain English messages (i.e. those messages composed of an unelaborated nucleus), and a theory of English elaborations.
 I begin by describing the first of these.